pydata/sparse/docs/operations.rst

    np.log(X.dot(beta.T) + 1)

-However some operations are not supported, like inplace operations, operations that implicitly cause dense structures, or numpy functions that are not yet implemented for sparse arrays
+However some operations are not supported, like operations that implicitly cause dense structures, or numpy functions that are not yet implemented for sparse arrays.

 .. code-block:: python

-   x += y     # inplace operations not supported x + 1      # operations that produce dense results not supported np.svd(x)  # sparse svd not implemented
+   x + 1      # operations that produce dense results not supported np.svd(x)  # sparse svd not implemented